Island Peak Climbing

-This great trek spiced up with peak climbing was a true adventure.
+This incredible trek spiced up with peak climbing was a true adventure.
 Though some days were strenuous and challenging, the staff did a fantastic job guiding us through and keeping the good spirit.
-I was impressed by the professionalism our climbing leader showed making every precaution to make sure nobody was unsafe.
-Trekking with these guys was a pleasure, always kind and very service-minded.
+I was impressed by our climbing leader’s professionalism, taking every precaution to ensure nobody was unsafe.
+Trekking with these guys was a pleasure; they were always kind and service-minded.

 Trekking through different landscapes, witnessing the culture, meeting so many friendly people, and everything so well organized made this a memorable trek.
 The trek contains enough days to put acclimatization days when needed, which was one of the reasons I chose My Everest Trip to operate this trek.

 I would not hesitate to contact My Everest Trip again to operate another trek in the future.
-The good service provided by Puru and his staff fully lived up to all my expectations and I give my warmest recommendations for this agency.
+The excellent service provided by Puru and his staff fully lived up to all my expectations, and I give my warmest recommendations for this agency.

 - Scenic flight From Kathmandu to Lukla.

-- Explore Beautifull Namche bazaar and Khumjung valley.
+- Explore the Beautiful Namche bazaar and Khumjung valley.

 - Gokyo RI with Glacier ( More than 84 different mountains over 6000m ).

-- Climb the attractive peaks in the Everest region.
+- Climb the stunning peaks in the Everest region.